-PJM Dispatch operates more conservative for designated Interconnection Reliability Operating Limits (IROL).
+PJM Dispatch operates more conservatively for designated Interconnection Reliability Operating Limits (IROL).

-PCLLRW should be implemented as post-contingency violations approach 60 minutes in duration.
-PCLLRW can be issued sooner at the request of the Transmission Owner or at the discretion of the PJM dispatcher if it is anticipates that generator startup + notification exceed 60 minutes.
+PCLLRW should be implemented as post-contingency exceedances approach 60 minutes in duration.
+PCLLRW can be issued sooner at the request of the Transmission Owner or at the discretion of the PJM dispatcher if it is anticipated that generator startup + notification will exceed 60 minutes.

-- PJM and TO dispatcher(s) review contingency flows / limits and discuss off-cost operations/switching solutions prior to implementation of a Post-Contingency Local Load Relief Warning, system conditions and time permitting. - PJM and TO dispatcher(s) review and implement acceptable pre-contingency switching, load transfer, and generation redispatch options.
+- PJM and TO dispatcher(s) review contingency results / limits and discuss off-cost operations/switching solutions prior to implementation of a Post-Contingency Local Load Relief Warning, system conditions and time permitting. - PJM and TO dispatcher(s) review and implement acceptable pre-contingency switching, load transfer, and generation redispatch options.
 If post-contingency actions are required, PJM will issue a Post-Contingency Local Load Relief Warning.

-If post contingency flows exceed the Load Dump rating, PJM will direct the Transmission Owner to implement any available switching solutions, provided they do not create any additional actual overloads in exceedance of their normal rating or post-contingency overloads.
+If post contingency flows exceed the Load Dump rating, PJM will direct the Transmission Owner to implement any available switching solutions, provided they do not create any pre-contingency exceedances of normal ratings or post-contingency exceedances of the emergency limits.